NIGMS/ATAC-Seq-and-Single-Cell-ATAC-Seq-Analysis/README.md

 ![ATAC-Seq workflow](images/WorkbenchSM4_Img-2.png)

 Step 3: Finally, in Machine Type use the following parameters to set up your machine.
 Make sure to select install NVIDIA Drivers.
 You can continue and create your machine.
+Again, make sure to always click the Enable Idle Shutdown button, especially when working with GPUs.
+Leaving a GPU machine running can run up huge cloud costs in a short period of time, so protect your budget by enabling idle shutdown.

 ![ATAC-Seq workflow](images/WorkbenchSM4_GPU.png)